-Also, technically the mug description says its a llama not an alpaca, but it’s still super cute and close enough for me!
+Also, technically the mug description says it’s a llama not an alpaca, but it is still super cute and close enough for me!

 Don’t Forget Wrapping!

-To design your own fabric you can use stamps and fabric ink on solid colored fabric.
+To design your own fabric you can use stamps and fabric ink on solid-colored fabric.
 Then just tie it up with a ribbon or yarn!
-I’ve always had good luck using Speedball fabric screen printing ink.
+I have always had good luck using Speedball fabric screen printing ink.
 It works well for any purpose – not just screen printing.
-In fact, I’ve used it for stamping and painted it on with a brush.
+In fact, I have used it for stamping and painted it on with a brush.
 Just make sure to follow the instructions on the container.
 You will want to heat treat the fabric to make sure the design is permanent.

 There is bound to be something on this list that the weaving and fiber art enthusiast in your life would love to have (even if that person is you!)
-What’s on your weaving wish list?
+What is on your weaving wish list?

 ⇣ Love It?
 Share It! ⇣